torvalds/linux/Documentation/teaching/labs/device_model.rst

 Create a new device with the name "test", type "misc" and version 2 and observe that the probe fails.
-Create a new device with the name "test", type "misc" and version 1 and observe that the probe is successful.
+Create a new device with the name "test2", type "misc" and version 1 and observe that the probe is successful.

-Inspect ``/sys/bus/bex/devices/test`` and observe that we have a new entry.
+Inspect ``/sys/bus/bex/devices/test2`` and observe that we have a new entry.
 Identify the major and minor for the misc device, create a character device file and try to read and write from the misc device buffer.